-Your water has been tested for many more chemicals than are listed above, including metals (such as mercury), pesticides and volatile organic compounds.
-Chemicals not detected in any water sources are not included in the table. \Contaminant is regulated by a secondary standard to maintain aesthetic qualities (taste, odor, color).
+Your water has been tested for many more chemicals than are listed above, including metals (such as mercury), pesticides, volatile organics and PFAS compounds.
+Chemicals not detected in any water sources are not included in the table.

+\Contaminant is regulated by a secondary standard to maintain aesthetic qualities (taste, odor, color).